shopware/docs/guides/plugins/apps/hosting-guide/platform-sh-deployment.md

 ## Overview

-[Platform.sh](https://platform.sh) is a powerful hosting provider for your infrastructure.
+[Platform.sh](https://platform.sh) is a powerful hosting provider for your infrastructure that's quite easy to use.

+Keep in mind though, that this is **not** the only way to go for Apps!
+You can of course use different services, provider or host everything on a dedicated machine.
+In this guide we just tell you what we would do to start hosting an App von Platform.sh.

 Read more about why this kind of hosting could be useful [here](README.md) or on there [official documentation](https://docs.platform.sh/).

 ## Getting started